mdibella-dev/cm-theme-addon-ticketpool/README.md

 ### Latest changes to the main branch

+* New: Add button to reset the email template
 * New: Add README.md
 * New: Add CHANGELOG.md template
 * New: Add MIT license